 Thanks to Pinterest, I’m really enjoying this time of year.
 I saw this pin about how to make your gourds and pumpkins last longer and look prettier.
 I was in such a hurry to get Fall started that I purchased my pumpkins the day they showed up in the stores, so I’m afraid they won’t last the whole season.
 (Especially because I keep up my Fall decor until the day after Thanksgiving, when the Christmas decorations go up.)
-Here’s a quick fix, and we’ll see if it works:
+So I’m using this little trick to preserve pumpkins and other decorative gourds!

 1) Give your pumpkins a bath in 10 parts water to 1 part bleach